 If you live in areas with wildlife, driving slowly will also allow you to respond to their sudden presence on the road.
 Deer tend to be unpredictable in winter months.

+Avoid roads and routes that aren’t maintained by snowplows or DOT services.
 Even if your reaction time is the same, your vehicle will be delayed due to slippery conditions.
-Allow for triple the distance to stop in snow (it's double in rain) and even further for ice.

 If you feel your vehicle start to skid, do not slam on your brakes!

-For front-wheel loss of traction, ease off the gas.
+For front wheel loss of traction: ease off the gas.
 Your front tires should regain grip within a few seconds.
 When you start to feel traction return, steer where you want to go.

 Note that most modern vehicles have ABS.

-If you do have ABS and you need to stop ASAP due to an obstacle or are in a skid you can't recover from, push down your brakes hard and don't release.
 Your computer will adjust the brake power as you steer around the obstacle.
-Don't just brake, continue steering!
-Most ABS systems cause the brake pedal to thud when they are active; don't worry, this just lets you know they're working.
+Most ABS systems cause the brake pedal to thud when they’re active – don’t worry, this lets you know they’re working.

 You can test how slippery a road is with your ABS.
-Do this when there are no cars or nearby obstacles: apply your brakes gently for one to two seconds while driving in a straight line.
-If your ABS activates, the roads are very slick.
-If ABS doesn't activate and you can slow down at a reasonable rate, you're on more stable footing.
+Do this when there are no cars or nearby obstacles:

 Newer vehicles also have tons of features that help you monitor and control traction.
 Consult your vehicle’s owner’s manual for more information.